What is the Shareholder Letter?

-After you are done with the outlining, formalize it and add a nice introduction as well as an acknowledgment to the letter.
-Highlight the information wherever necessary so as to gather attention to such areas.
-Carry out the proofreading of the document so as to be assured that the document is free from any kind of error.
+After the outlining, formalize it and add a nice introduction as well as an acknowledgment of the letter.
+Highlight the information wherever necessary to gather attention to such areas.
+Carry out the proofreading of the document for assuring that the document is free from any kind of error.

 Why do we Need a Shareholder Letter?

-Well, a shareholder letter is a very important document since through this document the management is able to communicate with its shareholders directly.
-By way of this document, the management get a chance to give the shareholders an insight about what the company is up to, its financial results, the key achievements, challenges faced, and the actions are taken, its upcoming events, and planning.
+A shareholder letter is a vital document.
+Through this document, the management is able to communicate with its shareholders directly.
+By way of this document, the management gets a chance to give the shareholders an insight into what the company is up to, its financial results, the key achievements, challenges, and the actions taken, its upcoming events, and planning.
 Thus, the letter basically provides the information as to what the company has been up to, what it intends to do, and what the investors can look forward to if they stay with the company.

 Shareholder Letter Example

-A draft letter is presented below for a company named ABC Inc. which deals with motor cars.
+Following is a draft letter from a company named ABC Inc. which deals with motor cars:

 In the year 2018-19, we continued to expand and were able to increase our revenues by 24%.
 Along with the increased revenues, the company was able to enhance its profits to $20 million, an increase in profits of about 18% as compared to last year.
 We intend to continue with a trend in the coming years also.